How To Grow Habanero Peppers

 Seed starting tips:

-Before planting, thoroughly moisten and mix your seed starter soil by hand.
+Before planting, thoroughly moisten and mix your seed starter soil.
 The mix should stick together when squeezed, but not drip water.
 This will enhance the soil’s ability to absorb water in the future.

 The best method to water seedlings is to bottom-water.
-This means that you are filling a reservoir in which the seed trays are submerged.
-The water is then absorbed from the bottom through holes in the containers, keeping the soil moist.
+This means that you are filling a tray of water, then the water is absorbed from the bottom through holes in the containers, keeping the soil moist.

 If you’re just growing a few plants, you want to make sure that your seeds sprout.
 By planting 2 or more seeds per container, you increase the chances of successful germination.
 If both seeds sprout, you simply pluck away one of them when they reach 1 inch in height.

-Plants at a depth of 1/8-1/4″ for ideal germination.
+Plant seeds at a depth of 1/8-1/4 inch for ideal germination.
 Any deeper, and the seeds may struggle to surface properly.

-During germination, the soil temperature should be at 80-90°F during the day and around 70-75°F at night.
-Peppers come from very warm climates, and the heat significantly helps initiate germination.
+During germination, the soil temperature should be at 80-90°F. Peppers come from very warm climates, and the heat significantly speeds up germination.

 We use a heated propagation mat and a thermometer to keep conditions consistent.
 However, if your indoor temperatures already satisfy these ranges, no need to worry!